-When termite swarmers appear inside a property, there is no doubt that there is a serious problem.
+When termite swarmers appear in West Palm Beach, there is no doubt that there is a serious problem.
 In fact, this is often when we get a call.
 Hopefully, you don't wait till you see swarmers to protect your property.
 A termite nest doesn't immediately start to produce swarmers, it takes more than three years for this to happen.
 When these insects show up inside, it means the structure is already damaged.

 Be on the lookout for swarmers.
 These are the characteristics to look for:

 ⅜ of an inch long

 Four long white wings that stack on top of each other

 The wings hang far over the end of the insect

 The wings are rounded at the tips